Circular Value Proposition

-- Psychological: What emotions and actions (behavior) are present on an individual level?
+- Social: What emotions and actions (behavior) are present on an individual level?

-- Ecological: How does the solution affect the individual eco-footprint?
+- Environmental: How does the solution affect the individual eco-footprint?

 When brainstorming we recommend that you do it individually in silence and set a timer to 5 minutes, to begin with.
 When the time is up, you can share your post-its and if necessary repeat the process by having a second brainstorming session and sharing again.
 Sometimes, you get inspired by others’ ideas and insights and new inputs will come to your mind.